86Box/docs/settings/display.rst

    * **Voodoo 2:** the second Voodoo model, with two Texture Mapping Units operating at 90 MHz, as well as SLI support.

 * **Framebuffer memory size** / **Texture memory size**: amount of video memory to give the Frame Buffer Interface and Texture Mapping Unit(s), respectively.
-* **Bilinear filtering:** apply bilinear filtering to smooth out textures displayed on screen.
+* **Bilinear filtering:** apply bilinear filtering to smooth out textures displayed on the screen.
 * **Screen Filter:** apply a filter to make the screen picture resemble the DAC (digital-to-analog converter) output of a real Voodoo card.
-* **Render threads:** allows the Voodoo workload to be split into multiple threads.
+* **Render threads:** allows the Voodoo workload to be split into multiple CPU threads.
 2 render threads are recommended for host systems with more than two CPU cores.
 * **SLI:** add a second Voodoo 2 card to the system, connected to the first one through Scan Line Interleave (SLI).
 * **Recompiler:** enable the Voodoo recompiler for faster emulation.